List of presidents of departmental councils (France)

 In France, the President of the Departmental Council (French: Président du Conseil départemental) is the locally elected head of the departmental council, the assembly governing a department in France.
-The position is elected by the departmental councilors from among their number.
-If there is a tie, the senior councilor is elected.
+The position is elected by the departmental councillors from among their number.
+If there is a tie, the councillor senior of age is elected.

 As per Articles L1111-1 to L7331-3 of the General code of local and regional authorities, the responsibilities of the President of the Departmental Council include: